1in10k-com/notes/README.md

 # notes
-Just some notes for learnning something
+Just some notes for learning something